Public folder to Shared mailbox Migration

 Solution for failure in migration of public folders due to insufficient permissions.

-Advantages of EdbMails to migrate Public folder to Shared mailbox
+Advantages of Using EdbMails to Migrate Public Folder to Shared Mailbox

-- Free personalized demonstration along with 24/7 free technical support throughout the migration process.
+- Free demo and support: Get a free personalized demonstration and 24/7 technical support throughout the migration process.